12. The Bishop’s Departure

 The guards stepped aside and I entered.
 William was reading on his cot.
 I sat on a nearby tufted chair and lit a cigarette.
 I held out another and invited him to join me.
 William sat up, took the cigarette, and placed it between his lips.
 He leaned into my lighter and I asked, “So where is your Omega Lock?”

-William pushed the smoke out of his nose and said, “The letter from The Holy Father claimed that five have already been turned.
+William pushed the smoke out of his nose and said, “The letter from The Holy Father claimed that five keys have already been turned.
 So that just leaves mine.
-Once engaged, and once His Holiness turns his key, there will be less than an hour before detonation.
+Once engaged, and once His Holiness turns his key, there will be less than an hour before detonation, before 700 holy weapons cleanse this world.
 A 50 megaton hydrogen bomb annihilates everything within a 25-mile radius.
-You are within 10 miles of the one beneath my Omega Lock.
+You are within ten miles of the local one beneath my Omega Lock.
 Do you want to have this last day with your family, or do you wish them to mourn you before they are vaporized?”

 I rested my left hand on the pommel of my knife.